Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Have BlackRock's shares ever split?

 BlackRock's shares were split on 4 June 2007.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while BlackRock's is 1.1797.
-This would suggest that BlackRock's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while BlackRock's is 1.2797.
+This would suggest that BlackRock's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).